 Numerous injuries related to the use of snow shovels, snow blowers, snow throwers, and ice removal tools happen every year.
 Injuries range from lacerations and bone fractures to finger amputations and heart attacks.
 The potential for an injury is high, even you shovel or snow blow only once or twice a year.

 The American Academy of Orthopaedic Surgeons (AAOS) offers the following tips for safe snow clearing:

-- Be sure you can see what you are shovelling/blowing.
+- Be sure you can see what you are shoveling/blowing.
 Do not let a hat or scarf block your vision.
 Watch for ice patches and uneven surfaces.

 - Warm-up your muscles.
-Shovelling can be a vigorous activity.
+Shoveling can be a vigorous activity.
 Before you begin this physical workout, warm-up your muscles for 10 minutes with light exercise.

 - Pace yourself.
-Snow shovelling and blowing are aerobic activities.
+Snow shoveling and blowing are aerobic activities.
 Take frequent breaks and prevent dehydration by drinking plenty of fluids.
-If you experience chest pain, shortness of breath or other signs of a heart attack, stop shovelling/blowing and seek emergency care.
+If you experience chest pain, shortness of breath or other signs of a heart attack, stop shoveling/blowing and seek emergency care.
 Calling 9-1-1.

 - Use a shovel that is comfortable for your height and strength.
 Do not use a shovel that is too heavy or too long for you.
 Space your hands on the tool grip to increase your leverage.

 - Try to push the snow instead of lifting it.
 If you must lift, do it properly.
 Squat with your legs apart, knees bent, and back straight.
 Lift with your legs.
 Do not bend at the waist.
 Scoop small amounts of snow into the shovel and walk to where you want to dump it.
 Holding a shovelful of snow with your arms outstretched puts too much weight on your spine.
 Never remove deep snow all at once.
 Do it in pieces.

 - Do not throw the snow over your shoulder or to the side.
 This requires a twisting motion that stresses your back.